Bluthunder/kaushiktd.github.io/_pages/about.md

     </p>

     <p>
-      A big part of my journey is thanks to my <strong>wife</strong> — a brilliant developer herself.
+      A big part of my journey is thanks to my wife — a brilliant developer herself.
       We spend a lot of time brainstorming ideas, exploring new technologies, and pushing each other to excel.
       She’s been a huge support in my learning and growth, making this journey even more rewarding.
     </p>